kerlynNkep/100-days-of-code/log.md

 # 100 Days Of Code - Log

-### Day 1: January 9, 2019
+### Day 1: May 20, 2020

-**Today's Progress**: Studied 5 modules in an angular course from pluralsight and tried to setup for mozilla.

-**Thoughts:** I faced several errors in setting up the development environment for mozilla so i wrote to a senior developer who explained to me ways in which i could solve the problem.
+**Today's Progress**:
+- Studied 1 chapter in Django_3_By_Example and started building a Blog app.
+- I learned the model view template apprached and applied it in my app.
+- Started the blog home page and also the detail page.

+**Thoughts:** I had to spend several hours trying to fix my laptop.
+I installed a virtual environment using python 3 and I lost my terminal.
+I later restarted my machine then I lost my gui.
+I had to reinstall ubuntu desktop

-**Link to work:**
+**Link to work:** : Link to commit on github: https://github.com/kerlynNkep/My-Blog/commit/1890ffc13cf2891376d9d255a9dcf2833bcc3951

 ### Day 2: January 10, 2019
 ##### (delete me or comment me out)